 The Sun Ray Connector provides encryption of the connection to secure all data being transferred from and to the Windows server.
 For this purpose, it uses RSA Security's RC4 cipher, which encrypts data of varying size with a 56-bit or a 128-bit key.
-FIPS-compliant encryption is not supported.

-Three levels of encryption can be configured at the Terminal Server:
+Four levels of encryption can be configured at the Terminal Server: